 Women’s access to oral and trans-dermal contraceptives continues to expand throughout the United State by allowing pharmacists to prescribe hormonal contraceptives.
 Comprehensive Contraceptive Education and Certification, an online certification course, is now available for pharmacists practicing in participating states.
-The course, developed by Oregon State University College of Pharmacy faculty with guidance from the Oregon Board of Pharmacy, the Oregon Health Authority, and others, prepares pharmacists to take on this new duty of prescribing hormonal birth control.
+The course, developed by Oregon State University College of Pharmacy faculty with guidance from the Oregon Board of Pharmacy, the Oregon Health Authority, and others, prepare pharmacists to take on this new duty of prescribing hormonal birth control.

 Today's pharmacist works in a fast-paced and outcomes-oriented health care environment.
 Management & HR Skills for Pharmacists fosters leadership skills by delivering engaging and evidence-based instruction in an efficient and accessible manner.
 Developed collaboratively with OSU's College of Pharmacy, the College of Business and the Accreditation Council for Pharmacy Education, the course provides pharmacy managers with practical tools, case studies and a wealth of knowledge, all while earning pharmacy continuing education credits.

 Pharmacists who are new managers or are seeking a management position will learn invaluable lessons about managing others in the pharmacy environment.
 Current managers will also find this course addresses essential concepts that help them navigate the challenges of an increasingly complex workplace.
 Pharmacy employers will benefit from improved critical management skills, optimized teamwork and decreased risk and cost of turnover.

 The course utilizes interactive multimedia, video case studies and real-world examples of managerial tasks.
 Engaging material is regularly updated to reflect the most recent research and regulations.
 Participants can access online courses 24/7.

 Stress in a pharmacy can lead to occupational ill health, staff turnover, and poor work performance—not to mention medication errors.